New Opportunity: Chief Financial Officer

 POSITION SUMMARY

-Based on a recent promotion of Oregon Tool’s Chief Financial Officer to Chief Executive Officer, Oregon Tool is seeking an experienced Chief Financial Officer (CFO) to lead all financial functions across our U.S. and international operations with a team of over 140 members.
+Based on a recent promotion of Oregon Tool’s Chief Financial Officer to Chief Executive Officer, Oregon Tool is seeking an experienced Chief Financial Officer (CFO) to lead key financial functions across our U.S. and international operations with a team of 100 team members, with primary focus on accounting, tax, treasury, and internal audit, as well as IT.
 The CFO will be a key strategic partner to the executive leadership team, playing a pivotal role in shaping the company’s growth strategy, ensuring financial performance, managing risk, and overseeing the IT function.
-As the financial steward of a private equity-backed global organization, the CFO will manage financial operations, optimize cash flow, oversee budgeting and forecasting, and support operational efficiency.
-The CFO will also be responsible for aligning the finance and IT teams with the strategic vision set by the private equity owners, helping to drive value creation, cost optimization, and scalability.
+As the financial steward of a private equity-backed global organization, the CFO will. ensure strong financial governance and compliance, optimize cash flow, and support operational efficiency.
+While primarily focused on these areas, the CFO also provides limited oversight of financial operations, contributing to sound decision-making and the organization’s overall fiscal health.
+The CFO will also be responsible for aligning the IT team with the strategic vision set by the private equity owners, helping to drive value creation, cost optimization, and scalability.

 ESSENTIAL DUTIES AND RESPONSIBILITIES